 We had the opportunity to translate between Japanese and English in a wide range of topics; journalism, academic, technical, novels, children’s books, manga, and recipes.

-However, we only had 1 hour lecture and 1 hour in-class translating and discussion.
+However, we only had 1 hour lecture and 1 hour in-class translating and discussion (2 hours a week!!!).
 This really is not enough time to cover all these topics in much depth.
-And we did not get taught any translation techniques (just what we did wrong in those translations), or anything about the translation industry (like how to work as a freelancer or approach companies).

 Burcin Mustafa is the postgraduate (PHD) lecturer who designed this course.
 And while he was teaching it, it was amazing.
 He covered a lot on SDL Trados and translation technology, and really made the students think about the relationship between translator and technology.
 He was also very aware of the limitations of students (especially international ones who can’t speak English well) and how to help them achieve the best they can.